GENI-NSF/geni-tools/README-omni.txt

 See README-omniconfigure.txt or
 http://trac.gpolab.bbn.com/gcf/wiki/OmniConfigure/Automatic for details about how to configure Omni.

-For 'stitching' support (experimenter defined custom topologies), see README-stitching.txt.
+For 'stitching' (experimenter defined custom topologies) or multi-aggregate topologies, see README-stitching.txt.

 The currently supported CFs (clearinghouses) are the GENI Portal, ProtoGENI,  SFA (!PlanetLab), and GCF.
 Omni works with any GENI AM API compliant AM.
-These include InstaGENI and ExoGENI racks, ProtoGENI, !OpenFlow, SFA and GCF.
+These include InstaGENI and ExoGENI racks, ProtoGENI, !OpenFlow, SFA, FOAM and GCF.

 Omni performs the following functions:
  * Talks to each CF in its native API